 That familiar milk mustache doesn’t just indicate strong bones and healthy teeth.
 Calcium actually plays an important role in your body’s health in many more ways.
-Many people are not getting enough calcium, so even if you do not regularly drink milk, you still have several options for adding this important mineral to your diet.
+Many people are not getting enough calcium, so even if you don’t regularly drink milk, you still have several options for adding this important mineral to your diet.

 How Calcium Helps

 Studies show that more than 99% of the calcium in your body is actually in your teeth and bones, but the remaining 1% is extraordinarily important.
 According to an article entitled “Why Calcium is Good for Your Body” on Health.com, calcium also affects the hormones, muscle contractions, nerve system, and the body’s ability to stop blood flow by clotting.
 Some studies show that it may even help you avoid health issues like:

 - Cancer – Some studies show a slight indication that adequate calcium intake can help prevent cancer, though supplements should not be taken for the direct purpose of lowering the risk of cancer.
 Excessive calcium intake might increase the risk of prostate cancer, according to some doctors, but a healthy level of calcium will provide an overall benefit.